torischerle/torischerle/README.md

 - 👋 Hi, I’m @torischerle
 - 👀 I’m interested in Natural Health Product interactions with the body
-- 🌱 I’m currently learning how to us C++ for data analysis and Contact Mode Scoring
+- 🌱 I’m currently learning how to use code for data analysis and Contact Mode Scoring

 <!---
 torischerle/torischerle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.